-The Independent Directors would meet without the presence of the Management and Executive Directors at each Board meeting.
+The Non-Executive Directors (including Independent Directors) would meet without the presence of the Management and Executive Directors at each Board meeting.
 The Chairman of the Board who is also Non-Executive Director would feedback to the CEO on any concerns or feedback raised by Non-Executive Directors during such meeting.